nodeloophole/nodeloophole.github.io/content.md

 * "Why am I doing this?" can be de-motivating
 * Perhaps better options are available
 * Helps put this piece into the bigger picture

 ---
 ##### Keep the team motivated

-Don't micro-manage

-note:
-Even if a PM has technical abilities, its really important to let the team architect things and make collective decisions.
-Often times a PM that is somewhat technical will try to tell developers how to do something, which shoots themselves in the foot in 2 ways:
-1) It might not be the best way to do something.
-2) Morale.

-No experienced dev wants to be micromanaged like that... could lead to them disliking the PM and not working as efficiently.

----
-##### Keep the team motivated